wanjaeliud/alx-pre_course/README.md

-## Introdution to ALX and Holberton pre-course
+## Pre-course for introduction to ALX and Holberton Software Engineering School.
-  Software Engineering for everyone.